Continuum Surface Energy from a Lattice Model: A Continuous Surface Energy Density

 \emph{First, we relax the condition $R(r_k)=0$ and require instead that there is a sequence $r_k$ such that} \be R(r_k)=o(r_k),\quad r_k\to \infty,\ee so that the lattice point remainder is of lower order than the surface energy, which is $O(r_k)$.
 This is satisfied for the smooth regions with positive boundary curvature of Section \ref{sec4}, where the fact that $R( r)=O(r^{2/3})$ for any real sequence $r\to\infty$ was exploited in proving Proposition \ref{smopo}.
 As a result, the density $\gamma_\circ$ in \eqref{zazen} is continuous in the unit normal by extension to the whole of $S^1$; see Proposition \ref{propg} (i).

 \emph{Second, in case $\Om$ is a lattice polygon, or the ``mixed'' region of Proposition \ref{conpo}, we rewrite the energy in terms of an ``equivalent'' region $\Om(k)$ containing the same lattice points as the scaled region $k\Om$. } Accordingly, from \eqref{eeenergyy} it is clear that $E\{k\Om,y\}=E\{\Om(k),y\}$.
-Observe that, given the set of atoms that are within a convex region $k\Om$, there is some freedom in choosing an alternative convex region $\Om(k)$ containing precisely the same atoms.
+Observe that, given the set of atoms that are within a convex region $k\Om$, there is some freedom in choosing an alternative convex region $\Om(k)$ \emph{containing precisely the same atoms}.
 By choosing $\Om(k)$ in a specific way, we can ensure that the lattice point remainder of $\Om(k)$ is of lower order than the surface energy.
-For lattice polygons this can be done as follows.
+In effect, this is equivalent to \eqref{relseq} apart from the fact that $\Om(k)$ need not be a dilation of $\Om$.
+For lattice polygons, $\Om(k)$ can be constructed as follows.
 The ``interplanar'' distance between adjacent parallel lattice lines with Miller normal $\bn$ is $1/|\bn|$.
 If $\Om$ is a lattice polygon, construct $\Om'$ by moving each side with Miller normal $\bn_i$ of $\po$ outward by $1/(2|\bn_i|)$, half the interplanar distance.
 Then extend the translated sides, so that they once more intersect in the same order as before.
 Thus $\Om'$ is a \emph{rational polygon} \cite{CCD} (not a lattice polygon) that contains the same atoms as $\Om$, with sides parallel to those of $\Om$ and vertex angles the same as those of $\Om$.
 In general though, it is not a dilation of $\Om$, although $\Om\subset\Om'$.
 Performing the same operation on $k\Om$ for each $k\in\ZZ$ yields $\Om(k)$.
-Since the layers added to $k\Om$ have measure equal to $k\int_{\po} 1/(2|\bn|) ds$ to dominant order, it follows from \eqref{remainder} that the lattice point remainder $\#(\Om(k)\cap L)-|\Om(k)|=o(k)$, so that \eqref{relseq} is satisfied for $r_k=k\in\ZZ$.
+Since the layers added to $k\Om$ have measure equal to $k\int_{\po} 1/(2|\bn|) ds$ to dominant order, it follows from \eqref{remainder} that the lattice point remainder $\#(\Om(k)\cap L)-|\Om(k)|=o(k)$.
 Writing the energy in terms of the modified region $\Om(k)$, one arrives at the following representation: